Making sure a protected conversation meets all the criteria to ensure you are genuinely protected

 By seeking advice before engaging in a conversation with an employee about terminating their employment, we can help ensure it is appropriate to have a protected conversation and that you are able to satisfy all of the caveats required.
 Ensuring the protected conversation is approached and conducted correctly will reduce the risk that the employee is later able to rely on the conversation in any subsequent unfair dismissal proceedings.

-How we can help you with protected conversations
+How can our solicitors help with protected conversation?

-We have offices in Southampton, Richmond, London, Lymington, Woking and Guildford.
+We have offices in London, Richmond, Southampton, Guildford, Lymington and Woking.
 Contact us for specialist support.